The Stone Pine Path (“Zirbenweg” in German) is a blissfully easy walking path in the Tux Alps, high above the Inntal Valley in Tirol, Austria.

 From the Patscherkofel mountain station, head East.
 After passing Patscherkofel Schutzhaus (mountain hut) locate trail 350.

 After about 40-minutes of gentle walking, you’ll spot Boscheben Alm just off the trail, on your right side.
 You can grab a snack here, or continue to Tulfeinalm.

-The Tulfeinalm mountain hut is a mere 10-minutes from the Glungezerbahn Section II mountain station.
+The Tulfeinalm mountain hut is a mere 10-minutes from the Glungezerbahn mountain station.

 Where to Eat in Tulfes after Hiking the Stone Pine Trail